Coming or Going

 But how to pay for it?
 Ticket sales will never cover it—they never did, as passenger train service in the old days was always subsidized by the freight revenues of the parent railroads.
 Setting up a passenger rail trust fund similar to the aviation fund supplied by airline ticket fees or the highway trust fund supplied by federal gasoline taxes sounds good, but such a fund would have to be supplied by a passenger rail industry that does not yet exist.

 In 2001, Congress proposed a High Speed Rail Investment Act that called for paying for such work by bonds, to be dispersed according to an 80-20 federal/state formula—the same split, basically, that pays for building interstate highways.
-Bush’s transportation department has said it would back a SO-SO federal fund match for state investments in passenger stations, trains and tracks, but has proposed no new funding source.
+Bush’s transportation department has said it would back a 50-50 federal fund match for state investments in passenger stations, trains and tracks but has proposed no new funding source.

 Even a comprehensive intrastate passenger service is unaffordable and, except on a few routes, unneeded, considering that rural Illinois has so many more roads and so many fewer people than it once did.
 As noted, trains are today most fit for trips that are too long to make by car and not long enough to be worth the trouble of taking a plane.
 In the case of a high-speed train, that means trips of 300 to 500 miles; in the case of less speedy but still zippy trains, 200 to 400 miles.
 There is plenty of potential for rail links of that distance in a big state such as Illinois.
 A quality rail link to tie the state’s top research university in Urbana and its biggest city would seem a good place to start.

-In general, new trains should go where the people are, and that means northeastern Illinois.
+In general, new trains should go where the people are, and in this state that means northeastern Illinois.
 All of the Illinois transportation department’s current trains terminate there.
 Metra, the commuter rail part of metropolitan Chicago’s troika of public transit systems, does a fine job, and as it extends its reach ever farther into the exurbs, it functions increasingly as a true intercity system.
 Metra lines already run to Antioch on the Wisconsin line, to Harvard, with plans to go past that town to Huntley and eventually Belvidere, in the Rockford suburbs.
 Metra tracks soon will reach beyond Orland Park to Manhattan south of Joliet and past Geneva to Elburn, among other extensions on the drawing boards.
-This is pretty much how Illinois’ first passenger rail system evolved, one segment at a time, in response to local needs.
-A new one is likely to consist of existing commuter lines extending farther into the hinterlands and a few “high-er” speed corridors connecting downstate metropoli.
+This is pretty much how Illinois’ first passenger rail system evolved, one segment at a time, in response to expanding local demand.
+A new system is likely to consist of existing commuter lines extending farther into the hinterlands and a few “high-er” speed corridors connecting Downstate metropoli.

 Building a stable fiscal infrastructure for passenger rail in Illinois will be the real challenge.
 Federal help for infrastructure investments is likely to be forthcoming, but under almost all of the Amtrak reform scenarios, the states will have to get out and push if they want to see passenger trains running within their borders.